mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-05-object-initialization.md

 }
 ```

 By calling `self.init`, we're instructing another initializer in the same type to finish up the initialization process.
-In this way, we can create many initializers that serve custome needs, different ways to construct the same class.
+In this way, we can create many initializers that serve custom needs, different ways to construct the same class.

 For example, say we wanted an instance of the center of a rectangle instead of the origin.
 We could create a new initializer for this: